cindygraffin-pro/cloud-practitionner/readme.md

   - security
   - fault tolerance
   - service limits
+  - checks identify ways to optimize your AWS infrastructure, improve security and performance, reduce costs, and monitor service quotas
 - for ex, warns when volumes (EBS) are unused

 **TA - Support Plans:**